Henniker – Wattman

 The tract of land on the west side of the road has a path that runs back from the road to a small clearing and Brown Brook.
 The mossy-banked stream comes down from the north and passes through a marsh that lies to the west of the clearing.
-There are currently several large wood piles on the western lot that are the remnants of old buildings.
-The town plans to burn the piles in the winter when the conditions permit.

 Throughout the entire property there are boulders, ledges, and vernal pools that give the land a special character.
 The southern-most lot is the only one that allows motorized access due to a provision to let ATVs continue to use an old woods road that connects to a larger ATV trail system to the east.
 The Watman Conservation Area lies just south of lands conserved by the Town of Warner and north of forests preserved by the Society for the Protection of New Hampshire Forests.
 Wildlife frequently pass through these forests, leaving tracks in the mud.
 The forest is also known for being a good location for spotting raptors.